RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/ColliderBit__InterpolatedYields_8cpp.md

     }

+    /// Function to modify the DMEFT LHC signal prediction for ETmiss bins where ETmiss > Lambda.
+    /// Alt 1: Gradually turn off the ETmiss spectrum above Lambda by multiplying
+    /// the spectrum with (ETmiss/Lambda)^-a
     void signal_modifier_function(AnalysisData& adata, double lambda, double a) {
       // Check that we have analysis info for the given analysis